nextflow-io/nf-validation/docs/samplesheets/samplesheetToList.md

 ### Use as a channel factory

-The function can be given to the `.fromList` channel factory to mimic the functionality of a channel factory:
+The function can be used with the `.fromList` channel factory to generate a queue channel:

 ```groovy
 Channel.fromList(samplesheetToList("path/to/samplesheet", "path/to/json/schema"))